yucao89/markdown-cv/index.md

 ## Path

 Procurement professional specializing in procurement of custom designed assembly parts.
-I have work for the procurement department of NOOR 3 power plant, the world's most advanced tower based **thermosolar power plant**.
-Contracts managed and negotiated requires a deep understanding of industrial manufacturing processes and thorough interaction with engineering disciplines.
+I have worked for the procurement department of NOOR 3 power plant, the world's most advanced tower based **thermosolar power plant**.
+The job requires a deep understanding of industrial manufacturing processes and thorough interaction with engineering disciplines.

 Main contracts are: